Easy DIY Shapes Sensory Squish Bag For Toddlers

 Step-by-Step Instructions for Making Your Shapes Sensory Squish Bag

-- Trace your shapes.
-Using cookie cutters or jar lids, outline shapes like a star, heart, square, triangle, and circle on white cardstock.
-Match marker colors to your bead colors for extra fun.
+- Step Three: Using cookie cutters or jar lids, outline shapes like a star, heart, square, triangle, and circle on white cardstock.

-- Fill the bag.
-Add 16 oz of clear hair gel to your zip-lock baggie.
-Drop in about 10 beads of each colour.
+- Step Five: Add 16 oz of clear hair gel to your zip-lock baggie.

-- Seal the bag.
-Push out all the air before sealing the bag tightly.
-Place the cardstock with shapes on the back of the bag and tape it securely with duct tape or packaging tape.
+- Step Eight: Place the cardstock with shapes on the back of the bag and tape it securely with duct tape or packaging tape.

+- Step Nine: Little hands can now squish the bag and move each colored bead to its matching shape.
 This activity is simple yet incredibly effective.
 And the best part?
 Once sealed, the Shapes Sensory Squish Bag can be used over and over again without mess or fuss.

 Shapes Sensory Squish Bag Variations for Different Ages